iod(o)-

 Iodine.

-[French iode, iodine, from Greek iōdēs, violet-coloured.]
+French iode, iodine, from Greek iōdēs, violet-coloured.

 The element iodine was so named from the colour of its vapour.
 In medicine, iodism is iodine poisoning; iodopsin is a photosensitive violet pigment that occurs in the cones of the retina; an iodophor (Greek pherein, to bear) is one of a group of disinfectants containing iodine in combination with a detergent.
 A compound that has been iodinated has had iodine introduced into it; iodides are compounds of iodine with another element or group.
 The form is used in names of organic compounds containing the radical —I, for example iodobenzene or iodoform, a yellow crystalline compound with antiseptic properties.

 Copyright © Michael Quinion 2008–.
 All rights reserved.
-Page last updated 23 September 2008.
+Your comments are very welcome.